dlbeswick/buzztrax-additive/README.md

 It can be inefficient to generate waveforms this way for low frequencies, but it's fun and easy to understand.
 It's also quite easy to avoid aliasing.

-Ring modulation can be applied on each of the sines to change the sound's texture, and most parameters are controllable at a sample-rate level via ADSR envelopes and LFOs in many different combinations.
+Ring modulation can be applied on each of the sines to change the sound's texture.
+This produces an effect similar to subtracting two waveforms that are offset in frequency.

 A shaped "amplitude boost" that emulates a sharp filter cutoff can also be swept along the waveform.

+Voices aren't used for polyphony like many other synths; instead each voice is a combined ADSR envelope and LFO that can modulate the global parameters on a sample-rate basis.

+The voices can also be paired with a "master" voice.
+The master voice then further modulates the ADSR/LFO parameters of the paired voice.

 # Generation equation